ANRGUSC/JupiterTP/README.md

-# Jupiter
+# JupiterTP

-Jupiter is an orchestrator for Dispersed Computing (distributed computing with networked computers) that uses Docker containers and Kubernetes (K8s).
+JupiterTP is a throughput optimized dispersed computing framework, built on top of Jupiter (https://github.com/ANRGUSC/Jupiter), which is an orchestrator for Dispersed Computing (distributed computing with networked computers) that uses Docker containers and Kubernetes (K8s).
+JupiterTP uses the same network and resource profilers, but built new schedulers, including Throughput HEFT (TPHEFT), Node Splitting (SPLIT) and Task Duplication (DUP).
+Further, JupiterTP built new CIRCE framework that can process pipelined input instances, even in the case of node splitting where each task can be scheduled on many nodes.
+For detailed introduction of the system, please refer to arXiv paper https://arxiv.org/abs/2112.13875.

 Jupiter enables complex computing applications that are specified as directed acyclic graph (DAG)-based task graphs to be distributed across an arbitrary network of computers in such a way as to optimize the